coderofsalvation/personality-insights/output.md

 ## The Profile object
 {: #outputJSON}

-The `Profile` object is the top-level JSON object returned by the service.
+The `Profile` object is the top-level JSON object that is returned by the service.
 The object has the following fields:

 -   `word_count` (integer) provides the number of words from the input content that were used to generate the profile.
-This can be less than the number of words in the input if the request submitted a large amount of content.
-If the number of words fails to meet a minimum threshold, the output also includes a `word_count_message` field that provides additional guidance.
+This figure can be less than the number of words in the input if the request submitted a large amount of content.
+If the number of words fails to meet a minimum threshold, the output includes a `word_count_message` field that provides further guidance.
 -   `processed language` (string) describes the language model that the service used to process the input: `ar` (Arabic), `en` (English), `es` (Spanish), `ja` (Japanese), or `ko` (Korean).
--   `personality` is a recursive array of `Trait` objects that describes the Big Five dimensions and facets inferred from the input text.
+-   `personality` is a recursive array of `Trait` objects that describes the Big Five dimensions and facets that are inferred from the input text.
--   `needs` is an array of `Trait` objects that describes the Needs inferred from the input text.
+-   `needs` is an array of `Trait` objects that describes the Needs that are inferred from the input text.
--   `values` is an array of `Trait` objects that describes the Values inferred from the input text.
+-   `values` is an array of `Trait` objects that describes the Values that are inferred from the input text.
 -   `behavior` is an array of `Behavior` objects that describes the distribution of the content over the days of the week and the hours of the day.
 The service returns the field only for JSON input that is timestamped.
 -   `consumption_preferences` is an array of `ConsumptionPreferencesCategory` objects that provides results for each category of consumption preferences.
 The elements of the array provide information for the individual preferences of that category.
 The service returns the field only if the `consumption_preferences` query parameter of the request is set to `true`.
--   `warnings` is an array of `Warning` objects that provides messages associated with the input text.
+-   `warnings` is an array of `Warning` objects that provides messages about the input text.
 The array is empty if the input generated no warnings.

 ### Example response
 {: #JSONExample}